merenlab/merenlab.org/_posts/anvio/2018-05-05-eukaryotic-single-copy-core-genes.md

 {% include _project-anvio-version.html %}

 {: .notice}
-Some parts of this article may require anvi'o `v5` or later.
+Contents of this article requires anvi'o `v5` or later.
 You can learn which version you have on your computer by typing `anvi-profile --version` in your terminal.

 {: .notice}
 Guy Leonard has made a script to download any of the BUSCO HMM collections and automatically convert them into Anvi'o ready versions.
 The script and an example of usage can be found [here](https://github.com/guyleonard/busco_hmms_for_anvio).